 Best Solar Panels for Home

 So, what are the best solar panels for home use?
 The answer to this question depends on your needs and budget.
-SunPower continues to outperform in average efficiency according to our data compiled.
+SunPower continues to outperform in average efficiency, according to our compiled data.

 Also, Tesla makes for a great option given the ability to pair the panels with a high-efficiency Powerwall battery storage system.

-If you want the most efficient solar panels available, then monocrystalline solar panels are the way to go.
+If you want the most efficient solar panels, then monocrystalline solar panels are the way to go.
 However, if you’re looking for lower solar panel cost per square foot, polycrystalline or thin-film solar panels are good choices.

 Some of the best names when it comes to solar panels for your home include: